IPorth/TMLflow/README.md

 For Mutect2, a dictionary of your reference has to be generated.
 This step has to be performed before you start the workflow the first time or when you change your reference.
 In the activated environment you can use picard tools to do so:
 `picard CreateSequenceDictionary R=path/reference.fasta O=path/reference.dict`

+#### Config file and samples.tsv
-Fill in your data information into the metadata tsv.
-Tab separation is required.
+Fill in your data information into the samples.tsv.
 Example:
 | bam | sample | condition | rep |
 |-----|--------|-----------|-----|